-Instead of quietly complaining about being in a long lineup, do a silent meditation or observe what is happening around you.
+Instead of quietly complaining about being in a long lineup, do a silent meditation or observe what’s happening around you.
 It’ll make the waiting time seem shorter.
 Or, try to pick a time when business is slower.
 Honore warned about ‘The One Minute Bedtime Story’ in his book called In Praise Of Slowness.
 Rushing things like bedtime stories is a bad idea as children grow up so fast, and wondering where the time went is a waste of energy.
 Quality inter-action is better than a hurried relationship.
-Slowing down involves listening – not just hearing, and observing – not just seeing.
-Sometimes doing things doesn’t mean moving like a herd of turtles, but using time wisely.
+Slowing down involves listening – not just hearing and observing – not just seeing.
+Sometimes doing things slowly doesn’t mean moving like a herd of turtles, but rather using time wisely.

-Busyness has taken a toll on how we connect with each other.
+And busyness has taken a toll on how we connect with each other.
 Texting, email and iPads are replacing face to face communications to a large degree.
 I’d like to know how many marriages have ended in divorce as a result of busyness.
 Even school aged children lack the time to enjoy growing up or deciding on what to do with the rest of their life.
 Multi-tasking is a bane of the modern world.
 What does a person get out of doing two or more things at one time?
 Thinking must be on the wayside, as people are scared of their own thoughts or being alone to enjoy solitude.

 Slowing down doesn’t make a person a Luddite afraid of technology.
 One needs to strike a balance between the old and the new.
 I’d rather spend some extra bucks on a product made by hand, not by a machine.
 Glitz and glamour no longer appeal to me as I move into a slower pace of life.
 At my age I could not care less of what others think or expect of me.